International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

 Dr. Pradip Debnath.
 A comparative study on the academic stress of yoga-practicing and yoga non-practicing secondary level students.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 1250-1252.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):1250-1252.